devangnegandhi/globalize-express/README.md

     // list of supported locales
     locales:['en', 'ja'],

-    // you may alter a site wide default locale
+    // locale chosen if the requested locales was not found in the 'locales' array
     defaultLocale: 'en',

-    // sets a custom cookie name to parse locale settings from
+    // A custom cookie name which may contain the locale to use
     cookieName: null,

-    // where are the locale json files stored
+    // location of all the locale json files on disk
     directory: __dirname + '/locales',

     // An array of cldr data to load into globalize